Something to Digest:

 Some of the most reputable third-party testing companies include U.S. Pharmacopeia; ConsumerLab.com; and NSF International.

-How to Tell You Need Vitamin Supplementation
+You Need Vitamin Supplementation

 How necessary is it for a healthy individual to take additional vitamins on a daily basis?
 Well, this is a loaded question with a complicated answer because every person has different nutritional needs.